Arcensoth/datapacks/doc.md

 ### Function annotation `@public`

-Declare that the function is a _public_ function.
-Public functions are designed to be called by other modules, and as such should be well-documented and tested for other developers.
+Declare that the function is a **public** function.
+Public functions are designed to be called by other modules, and so they should be well-documented and tested for other developers.

 ```mcfunction
 #> imp:utils/resolve_text